Sialitech/label-siali/docs/source/guide/frontend_reference.md

 - `skip` - Show a button to skip the current task.
 - `controls` - Enable panel with controls (`submit`, `update`, `skip`).
 - `infobar` - A show button for information.
-- `topbar` - A labeling interface that lists the top-level items in the Label Studio UI.
+- `topbar` - A labeling interface that lists the top-level items in the Siali Label UI.
 - `instruction` - A button for the [instructions](#description).
-- `side-column` - Show a column on the left or right side of the Label Studio UI.
+- `side-column` - Show a column on the left or right side of the Siali Label UI.
 - `annotations:history` - A show button for annotation history.
 - `annotations:tabs` - A show button for annotation tabs.
 - `annotations:menu` - A show button for the annotation menu.